dappforce/subsocial-docs/docs/lightpaper/architecture/CrossChain.md

 ---
 id: cross-chain
-title: Cross-chain interaction with parachains
+title: Cross-Chain Interaction With Parachains
 ---

 One of the most exciting aspects of Polkadot is the ability for one parachain to trustlessly